-Rui Pereira is Computer Science PhD student at the University of Minho, under the MAPi doctoral programme.
+Rui Pereira is a Computer Science Post doc at the University of Minho.
 He received his MSc degree in Software Engineering and Business Intelligence in 2013, with his thesis “Querying for Model-Driven Spreadsheets” under the SpreadSheets as a Programming Paradigm (SSaaPP) project.
 He continued working on his MSc work, extending it further into other approaches, along with working on spreadsheet model quality, human-computer interaction, and software analysis and transformation.

 Rui Pereira’s current research interests are software engineering, green-computing, source code analysis and manipulation, and human-computer interaction.

 Marco Couto completed is MsC degree in Informatics Engineering in 2014, with a thesis entitled “Monitoring Energy Consumption in Android Applications”, with a scholarship in a project called GreenSSCM – Green Software for Space Control Missions, at the University of Minho.

 Miguel Guimarães completed his MsC degree in Informatics Engineering in 2014 and specialized in Business Intelligence and Software Engineering, with the thesis entitled “Generation of Skeletons for ETL System based on Coloured Petri Nets”.
 He is a PhD student at the University of Minho under the PDInf doctoral programme.
 Miguel joined the Green Software Lab in 2015 and is currently researching techniques and methodologies to reduce the energy consumption on Database Management Systems and Data Warehouse Systems.